nbogie/cyf-react-challenges/challenge-quiz/README.md

 two times VERY QUICKLY they can get an extra point.

 We have noticed some players using this to cheat, this bug must be fixed urgently!!
+CHEATING IS NOT ACCEPTABLE!
 ```

 If you can fix the bug they will very pleased.
 Good luck.